 For studio artists, the impulse to create is motivated by curiosity, inquiry and purpose, and is a lifelong search of self-discovery in the pursuit of cultural engagement and public awareness.
 The studio experience is exploratory and action-based and yields new possibilities or productive failures.
 Irrespective of the setting in which art is made and experienced, what is common is its power to transform human awareness, insight, and understanding.

+The studio program is led by faculty members who are practicing visual artists and scholars of contemporary art.
 Faculty foster students’ habits of mind and enhance their individual ability for invention, adaptation, reflection, risk-taking, and to trust where these unique dispositions might take them.
-The studio art program with areas of concentration in ceramics, drawing and painting, new media, photography, printmaking, and sculpture.
 Students explore their creative and critical capacities in all studio areas and in studies of history, theory and culture.

 A wide-ranging menu of courses in traditional and new media disciplines are offered in the studio program, including: Ceramics, Drawing and Painting, New Media, Photography, Printmaking, and Sculpture.
 Coursework in these areas cover all levels, from introductory foundations through graduate study.
 Interdisciplinary work across these areas and levels is encouraged by faculty and student example, special topics coursework, the Critical Studies support area, and in our wood, metal, print, digital fabrication shop/facilities.